 Refer to General Rules for all exhibitors.
 In addition, the following rules apply for livestock exhibits:

-- The PA Dept of Agriculture provides the 2016 PA Fairs Animal Health Rules (PDF File) for the 113 PA County and Community Fairs.
+- The PA Dept of Agriculture provides the 2016-2017 PA Fairs Animal Health Rules (PDF File) for the 113 PA County and Community Fairs.
 This 17-page document can be downloaded from the PA Dept of Agriculture website and should be referenced to ensure adherence to these requirements.
+NOTE: There were no changes to the rules in 2017.

 - MONDAY, 9:00 AM – Weigh in of livestock beginning with hogs, followed by lambs, goats, steers and dairy beef.
 All livestock exhibitors must be present.